 Create, edit, select, and publish content in a channel directly within the channel preview.

-Bloomreach Experience Manager provides two ways to manage content:
+Bloomreach Content provides two ways to manage content:

-- In the Content perspective, using the document editor.
+- In the Content application, using the document editor.

-- In the Channels perspective, directly in the channel preview.
+- In the Experience manager application, directly in the channel preview.

 This page explains how to create, edit, select, and publish content directly in the channel preview.

-Open the Channels perspective and select a channel from the channel overview.
+Open the Experience manager application and select a channel from the channel overview.

-Notice the document icon in the top right in the toolbar.
-By clicking on it, it lets you show or hide the Manage Content buttons in the channel preview.
+Notice the edit icon in the top right in the toolbar.
+By clicking on it, it lets you hide or show the Manage Content buttons in the channel preview.